RevealBi/Documentation/en/datasources/supported-data-sources/sybase.md

 ## Sybase

->[!NOTE] Sybase is not supported in the Web version of Reveal.
+>[!NOTE] **Limitations in Web**.
+Sybase private urls are not accessible through Reveal Web.
+You can use the Desktop, iOS or Android app to connect to private addresses.

 To configure a Sybase server data source, you will need to enter the following information: